bengrunfeld/study-notes/python.md

 	raise instanceIn the first form, `instance` must be an instance of `Class` or of a class derived from it.
 The second form is a shorthand for:	raise instance.__class__, instance
 A class in an except clause is compatible with an exception if it is the same class or a base class thereof (but not the other way around — an except clause listing a derived class is not compatible with a base class).
 For example, the following code will print B, C, D in that order:	class B: 		pass	class C(B):		pass	class D(C): 		pass	for c in [B, C, D]: 		try:			raise c() 		except D:			print "D" 		except C:			print "C" 		except B:			print "B"
+##Iterators
+Most container objects can be looped over using a for statement:	for element in [1, 2, 3]: 		print element	for element in (1, 2, 3): 		print element	for key in {’one’:1, ’two’:2}: 		print key	for char in "123":
+		print char	for line in open("myfile.txt"):
+		print line,

+This next part (chapter 9.9) explains how to make your own iterator.
+Feel free to read it if you need to.

+##Generators

+Generators are a simple and powerful tool for creating iterators.
+Chapter 9.10.
+As above.